joshed-io/scrappit-js/README.md

           }
          }

-    \(Note that the file you're requiring must define itself as a module for this to work. [http://scrappit.org/code](http://scrappit.org/code) maintains a collection of libraries having AMD support.\)
+    \(Note that the file you're requiring must define itself as a module for this to work. [scrappit.org/code](http://scrappit.org/code) maintains a collection of AMD-compatible libraries and ports.\)

 *   Here's another example scrapp for some extra credit.
 This scrapp exposes each external link on a page in just a few lines of code.